smaffei/dipole_reversal/README.md

 3. Finally add the kernel to those available to jupyter notebooks with `python -m ipykernel install --user --name dipole_reversal --display-name "Python (dipole_reversal)"`
 4. The jupyter notebooks can now be run with `jupyter notebook` (you may need to select the kernel you have just installed)

+##### foe-linux users
+You may find that an old (and bugged) version of cartopy exists in your python path (it loaded into mine automatically).
+In `instantaneous_flows/functions.py` edit the line:
+`sys.path.insert(0,'~/anaconda3/envs/dipole_reversal/lib/python3.7/site-packages')`
+changing the path to to location of your anaconda environments if not at the above path.
+This ensures the correct paths are searched first.
 -----